CanaryTek/clab-ceph/labs/01_Deploy_Ceph.md

 salt "ceph*" grains.append deepsea default
 ```

-  * By default, DeepSea will update to latest kernels and automatically reboot nodes no stage 0.
+  * By default, DeepSea will update to latest kernels and automatically reboot nodes in stage 0.
 Since we prefer to reboot manually, we disable automatic reboots

 ```shell
 cat > /srv/pillar/ceph/stack/global.yml <<EOF